strapi/strapi/docs/3.x.x/en/concepts/concepts.md

 Lifecycle callbacks are functions triggered at specific moments of the queries.

 > Please refer to the [lifecycle callbacks guide](../guides/models.md#lifecycle-callbacks).

 ***

+## Internationalization and localization

+Internationalization and localization (i18n) allows to adapt the project to different languages and serve the right content to the users.
+This feature is deeply integrated into the Strapi's core.
+It will detect the user language preference (locale) and translate the requested content using the translation files.

+> Please refer to the [internationalization's guide](../guides/i18n.md).

+***